 LEARN HOW TO CREATE BEAUTIFUL, POWERFUL & VISUALLY IMPRESSIVE FILMS AND DOCUMENTARIES

-Our online course allows students to work through lectures (both written and video tutorials), work on hands-on projects by downloading hours’ worth of files and work through the lectures using high quality, studio grade audio and video files.
+When you enroll in our online film school you’ll be required to work through lectures (both written and video tutorials), work on hands-on projects by downloading hours’ worth of files and work through the lectures using high quality, studio grade audio and video files.

 You’ll also become part of our “Lights Film School Social” program, where you can set up your unique student profile and interact with other students and teachers from around the world.

-Our course is divided up into six modules that our students get access to.
+Our course is divided up into six modules that all of our students get access to.